magento/devdocs/guides/v1.0/config-guide/config/magento-mode.md

 1. Log in to the Magento server as, or <a href="{{ site.gdeurl }}install-gde/install/prepare-install.html#install-update-depend-apache">switch to</a>, the web server user.
 2. Delete the contents of `<your Magento install dir>/pub/static`.
-3. Run the static file creation tool from the `<your Magento install dir>/dev/tools/Magento/Tools/View` directory.
+3. Run the static view files deployment tool from the `<your Magento install dir>/dev/tools/Magento/Tools/View` directory.
 4. Set read-only file permissions for the `pub/static` directory, its subdirectories, and files.